 - Numbness or tingling that radiates into your fingers

 As the condition progresses, you may develop a weak grip.

 It’s important to rest the muscle to give the tendon time to heal.
 However, clinical studies have shown that acupuncture effectively treats golfer’s elbow, relieving your pain and promoting natural healing.

 As an expert in acupuncture, Vonda knows several techniques that she customizes to best meet each patient’s treatment needs.
 In addition to traditional acupuncture, she also provides the balance method, which uses different acupuncture points to achieve faster pain relief compared to the traditional method.

 Acupuncture activates your body’s natural healing ability by restoring the free flow of energy, called Qi, through your body.
 Qi follows specific pathways, called meridians, that maintain a healthy balance in your body, allowing all your organs and systems to communicate and work together.

 When a meridian is blocked, you develop pain and disease.
 When Vonda places acupuncture needles in precise acupuncture points along the meridians, the blocked energy is released and your body can heal.
 The needles also stimulate the release of neurotransmitters and endorphins that alleviate pain.

-If you’re ready to relieve the pain of golfer’s elbow and get on the road to healing, call Soul Potential Acupuncture & Wellness or book an appointment online.
+If you’re ready to relieve the pain of golfer’s elbow and get on the road to healing, call Castle Pines Acupuncture & Wellness or book an appointment online.